-CentreStack can be integrated with Local and Remote Active Directory.
-You can migrate your AD users, shared folders to the cloud.
-The configured NTFS permissions will be respected when users access.
+CentreStack can be integrated with Local and Remote Active Directory (AD).
+You can migrate your AD users and shared folders to the Cloud, the configured NTFS permissions will be respected when users access.

 Local Active Directory

 When CentreStack server is on the Local Area Network (LAN), LDAP can be used to connect to the Active Directory.